Skip to content

 Aldi: Glen Marnoch Sherry Cask (£17.99)

-The single best bottle we've tasted under £20 from any supermarket.
-It's a Speyside single malt finished in sherry casks at the bottling plant, and the result has more weight, more dried-fruit character, and a longer finish than it has any right to at this price.
+Our research-based pick for the best supermarket own-label single malt under £20.
+It's a Speyside single malt finished in sherry casks at the bottling plant, and the result has more weight, more dried-fruit character, and a longer finish than its price suggests.
 Aldi's range rotates around 6-8 bottles year-round and runs cask-strength single-cask specials at Christmas — but the Sherry Cask is the constant.

-If you want a £18 bottle that will compete blind with £35–40 named-brand sherried Speysides: this one.
+If you want a £18 bottle that punches up against £35–40 named-brand sherried Speysides: this one.

 Lidl: Ben Bracken Islay (£19.99)